SShahparnia/intelli-trainer/README.md

 # IntelliTrainer: Fitness Motion & Repetition Tracker

-A lightweight real-time computer vision app using MediaPipe and OpenCV to *CURRENTLY* track **bicep curls and hammer curls** for both arms using your webcam.
+A lightweight real-time computer vision app using MediaPipe and OpenCV to track **bicep curls, shoulder presses, pushups, and squats** for both arms/legs using your webcam.

-> **Note:** Current functionality is limited to **bicep motion tracking only**.
-Support for full-body workouts (e.g., squats, push-ups, shoulder presses) is under development.
+> **Note:** The app now supports bicep curls, shoulder presses, pushups, and squats.
+Future progress will include more functional exercises such as pullup types (archer, typewriter, one arm, two arm, close, wide, normal grip, etc).

 ---

 ## Features

+- Tracks bicep curls, shoulder presses, pushups, and squats
-- Tracks left and right arms independently
+- Tracks left and right arms independently (for arm-based exercises)
 - Works from front-facing or side-facing views
-- Uses elbow joint angle to detect rep cycles
+- Uses joint angles (elbow, knee) to detect rep cycles
 - Real-time feedback overlay on camera feed

 ---